echopen/echopen_prototyping/inprogress/requirements/preparing-captech.md

 ## Signal processing

-* **Find the best choice for envelope extraction**
+### Find the best choice for envelope extraction
 * Analog implementation
 * Digital implementation
   * challenge v1 : "dummy" quality assessment --&gt; gather knowledge about state-of-the-art
   * challenge v2 : implement solutions picked from v1 on the device and evaluate image quality, computation time and achievable framerate, ...
 * Decide for good between analog and digital implementations based on image quality and cost constrains
 * Implement the chosen solution on the device
 * Using

 ## App - software

-* **Iterate on mobile application usability**
+### Iterate on mobile application usability

 * starting from Mockups done with _Hetic Internet school_ last year, prepare detailed user workflows that will be challenged by designers, doctors, ultrasound users and engineers during the next session
 * document the usability iteration
 * complete work started by Maroccan team on User Interface _phaino branch_ and include new usability inputs

-* **Re-architecture mobile application**
+### Re-architecture mobile application

 * break dependencies and user functionnality code bindings in order to ease unit/integrated tests and ensure medical code compliance
 * implement MVP architecture design - see [Android Architecture Blueprint](https://github.com/googlesamples/android-architecture)

-* **Continuous integration**
+### Continuous integration

 * set-up or update unit/integrated tests frameworks \(_JUnit_, _Monkey runner_, ...\)
 * increase overall test coverage for each application components
 * set-up a continuous integration pipeline
   * set-up an automated test framework or use existing _Travis_ one
   * implement hook mechanism for each new integration to ensure every automatic tests passed and to check that the commit has been properly reviewed
   * \(optionnal\) add static code analysis tool before integration \(ie _Sonar Qube_\)

-* **Iterate on Formal Documentation**
+### Iterate on Formal Documentation

 * find standard document template for every listed below documents following norm iso...
 * ramp up on Product Development Lifecycle tool
 * Write _version-0_ specifications \(SRS\)
 * write _version-0_ verification plan \(VP\)
-  * wirte _version-0_ software architecture design \(SAD\)
+* write _version-0_ software architecture design \(SAD\)

-* **Store images with their metadata**
+### Store images with their metadata

 * [DICOM](https://en.wikipedia.org/wiki/DICOM) is standard used to borrow metadata of medical pictures.
 We can see this format like an XML file which will accompany our medical picture.
 * DICOM is compatible with ultrasound pictures.
 * We can use it to store, for example,  the patient's name or the software's version used to get the pictures.
 * [\@eiffel](https://echopen.slack.com/team/eiffel) thinks that it could be a good idea to read the standard to get more information about this format.

 * Need to list what information need to be stored within this metadata